greatscottgadgets/luna/docs/source/intro.rst

 Some things you can use LUNA for, currently:

 - **Protocol analysis for Low, Full or High speed USB.** LUNA provides both hardware designs and gateware that allow passive USB monitoring.
 When combined with the `ViewSB <https://github.com/usb-tools/viewsb>`__ USB analyzer toolkit, LUNA hardware+gateware can be used as a full-featured USB analyzer.
-- **Creating your own Low, Full or High speed USB device.** LUNA provides a collection of nMigen gateware that allows you to easily create USB devices in gateware, software, or a combination of the two.
+- **Creating your own Low, Full or High speed USB device.** LUNA provides a collection of Amaranth HDL gateware that allows you to easily create USB devices in gateware, software, or a combination of the two.
 - **Building USB functionality into a new or existing System-on-a-Chip (SoC).** LUNA is capable of generating custom peripherals targeting the common Wishbone bus; allowing it to easily be integrated into SoC designs; and the library provides simple automation for developing simple SoC designs.

 Some things you'll be able to use LUNA for in the future: